PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 Most of it, however, treats these as isolated knobs rather than as consequences of a single geometric picture.
 In this section we situate a few representative papers inside the sparse coding / competitive learning lens described above, and highlight what they do, what they miss, and how they inform our direction.

 We'll discuss the following papers:
+* *TopK Language Models*
 * *Sparse Mixture of Experts as Unified Competitive Learning* (USMoE)
-* *TopK Language Models*
 * *OMoE: Orthogonal Mixture of Experts*
 * Work on representation collapse in SMoEs
 * *Monet: Mixture of Monosemantic Experts for Transformers*
 * *CompeteSMoE*

-### 4.1 USMoE: a competition-flavored routing knob

-USMoE starts from an observation that is broadly aligned with the competitive learning lens:

-* **Token choice** routing (selecting experts independently for each token) can over-focus on “irrelevant” experts for certain tasks (they emphasize text embeddings / MTEB).
-* **Expert choice** routing (allocating tokens to experts in a more global fashion) can discard important tokens.

-They frame these as two competitive learning regimes and propose a “unified competitive learning” scheme that interpolates between them by taking a <span class="term">convex combination</span> of token-choice and expert-choice scores.

-From the sparse coding viewpoint:

-* USMoE stays in the **router-centric regime**.
-There is still a separate scoring network that operates in a low dimensional routing space.
-* Competition is defined over router scores, not over the actual energy captured by experts in the residual stream.
-* There is no explicit notion of expert geometry or dictionary conditioning.

-So USMoE is useful as a diagnostic: it backs up the idea that competitive behavior of experts matters for generalization, especially off the autoregressive training path.
-But algorithmically, it is a **routing knob**, not a rethink of what the experts are or how they interact with the residual stream.

-For our purposes, it is a reminder that downstream tasks like embeddings are sensitive to subtle routing pathologies.
-It does not directly tell us how to design a better set of experts.

-### 4.2 TopK LMs: hard sparsity baked into the architecture

-TopK Language Models take a different tack.
-Instead of post-hoc sparse autoencoders (SAEs), they modify the transformer architecture so that certain hidden layers apply a **TopK activation**, turning the hidden state itself into the latent code of an SAE.

-Conceptually:

-* The read matrix $V$ is the incoming projection into the hidden layer.
-* A hard TopK nonlinearity enforces sparsity in the hidden activations.
-* The write matrix $U$ maps these sparse codes back to the residual stream.

-This is almost the simplest possible way to bake sparse coding into the forward pass.
-It shares some motivations with our setup:

-* Fine grained sparsity
-* Aligning model internals with a feature basis that is interpretable and steerable
-* Avoiding the ambiguity of post-hoc SAEs

-However, from a competitive learning and geometry perspective, TopK LMs largely stop at “TopK exists”:
+### 4.1 TopK Language Models: Native Hard Sparsity

+Perhaps the simplest instantiation of the "largest read wins" idea is to use a TopK activation function at the hidden layer of an MLP, which is the core idea in [TopK Language Models](TODO - link).
+We can interpret this as the limit case of an MoE, where
+$b = 1$ and the router is just the hidden state representation.
+Whereas Sparse Autoencoders (SAEs) extract post-hoc sparse representations of the residual stream, TopK LMs enforce these representations natively.

+The TopK LM paper shares some motivations with our setup: routing based on read size, fine-grained sparsity, and learning interpretable features.
+However, there are several elements of our thinking that the TopK LM paper does not include:

-* There is no structured blocking of the dictionary into experts.
+* Structured sparsity: there is no structured blocking of the hidden layer into experts.
-* There is no explicit competition story beyond “be in the top k activations.”
+* There is no norm constraint to prevent certain hidden layer neurons from dominating by increasing their norms.
-* There is no attempt to encourage approximate orthogonality, diversity, or non-redundancy among dictionary atoms, beyond whatever emerges from the task loss.
+* There is no attempt to encourage soft orthogonality, diversity, or non-redundancy among dictionary atoms, beyond whatever emerges from the task loss.

-This makes TopK LMs a great **baseline** and sanity check.
-They show that you can make activations sparse without immediately tanking performance, and that doing so helps interpretability.
-They do not yet exploit the full space of ideas around energy-based competition and expert geometry.
+Empirically, the authors show that even with this simple setup, individual neurons in their trained model specialize, and can be used for concept steering (similar to SAEs, e.g. [Golden Gate Claude](TODO - link)).

+Overall, this makes TopK LM a great baseline and proof of concept for us.

-### 4.3 OMoE: orthogonalizing writes to fight redundancy
+### 4.2 OMoE: Write-Side Orthogonalization

-OMoE is motivated by a problem that is front and center in the sparse coding view: **expert homogeneity**.
+OMoE is motivated by one of the central problems of the sparse representation view: **expert homogeneity**.
 They point out that in many MoE models, expert representations end up highly similar, with some layers showing up to 99 percent similarity between experts.

 Their fix is to introduce an **orthogonal expert optimizer** that, for each input, orthogonalizes the **writes** of the active experts.
 Roughly:

 * Given the per-expert outputs, they apply a Gram–Schmidt-like procedure so that later experts contribute only the components of their output that are not already spanned by earlier experts.
 * This implicitly penalizes redundant experts, since redundant directions get projected away and receive less gradient signal.

-The grocery-shopping analogy is helpful here:

-> You send multiple shoppers to buy groceries.
-When they return, you unpack them one by one.
-For each shopper, you keep only the items that nobody has bought yet and throw away duplicates.
-> Shoppers who keep buying bananas after others already did will have most of their contribution discarded.
-Over time they learn to specialize in other parts of the shopping list.
+As an analogy: you send multiple shoppers to buy groceries.
+When they return, you unpack them one by one, keeping only the items that nobody has bought yet and throwing away duplicates.
+Shoppers who keep buying bananas after others already did will have most of their contribution discarded, and over time learn to specialize in other parts of the shopping list.

-In the MoE context:

-* The “shopping list” is the residual stream update.
-* Experts whose writes lie in already-covered directions get their contributions projected out and starve of gradient.
-* This encourages diversity in what experts write back, without ever touching the read side.

-From our sparse coding lens, OMoE is interesting but asymmetric:
+From our sparse coding lens:

-* It operates entirely on **activations**, not on weights.
+* OMoE operates entirely on **activations**, not on weights.
 * It attacks redundancy in **writes**, whereas our focus is primarily on the **read geometry** and weight-level incoherence.
 * It enforces a strict, input-dependent orthogonalization that may throw away useful signal, rather than asking for approximate orthogonality in the learned dictionary itself.

 So OMoE provides evidence that explicitly encouraging diversity among experts is useful and trainable.
 It also suggests a complementary axis to ours: we focus on making reads well conditioned and diverse, they focus on orthogonalizing writes at run time.

-A more unified picture would reason jointly about both.
+### 4.3 USMoE: a competition-flavored routing knob

+USMoE frames routing in MoEs using a competitive learning lens, and argues that token choice and expert choice routing are two ends of a spectrum that each have distinct problems:

+* **Token choice** routing (selecting experts independently for each token) can over-focus on “irrelevant” experts for certain tasks (they emphasize text embeddings / MTEB).
+* **Expert choice** routing (allocating tokens to experts in a more global fashion) can discard important tokens.

+The paper shows that we can interpolate between these two paradigms using a <span class="term">convex combination</span> of token-choice and expert-choice scores, and this hybrid strategy empirically mitigates downsides of both individual strategies.

+While not a complete rethink of routing, USMoE bolsters the idea that competitive behavior of experts matters for generalization.

 ### 4.4 Representation collapse in SMoEs: routing geometry as a failure mode